DannieBGoode/opensx70/_posts/2019/02/2019-02-27-dongle-porn.md

 description: Pure and unadulterated dongle porn
 ---
 ![Fire image]({{site.url}}/{{site.baseurl}}img/2019/02/jans-origami3.jpg)
+(see-through rendering of Jan's dongle based on Origami)

 As you all know openSX70 is a new PCB for the SX70 camera.
 So the only visible part is the control module, that I call dongle.